jungkumseok/cpen400a-2018w-assignments/assignments/assignment-3.md

         * Use `renderCart` to update `div#modal-content`
     * Write a `hideCart` function and invoke it when `button#btn-hide-cart` is clicked.
 The function should:
         * Make `div#modal` invisible
-    * Finally, to automatically re-render the cart content, modify the `onUpdate` callback function you assigned in Task 3C to also invoke `renderCart` function with the appropriate arguments.
+    * Finally, to automatically re-render the cart content, invoke `renderCart` function with the appropriate arguments in the `onUpdate` function you defined in Task 3.

-6. (Bonus 1 point) When the cart modal is open, and if the user presses **esc**, you need to hide the modal.
+6. (Bonus 1 point) Hide the cart modal when the user presses **esc** key.

 ## Testing